-There is no cure for lupus, but treatment can help manage it.
+There is no known cure for lupus, but treatment can help manage it.
 You may work with a rheumatologist.
-This is a doctor who specializes in lupus, arthritis, and other related diseases.
-You may also work with other kinds of doctors.
+This healthcare provider specializes in lupus, arthritis and other related diseases.
+You may also work with other kinds of healthcare providers.
 These include specialists in kidney disease, blood disorders, immune disorders and heart problems.
 You may also meet with a social worker to help you manage your treatment plan.
-The goals of treatment include treating symptoms, preventing flare-ups of lupus, and helping reduce damage to the body.
+The goals of treatment include treating symptoms, preventing flare-ups of lupus and helping reduce damage to the body.

-Your health care provider may give you medicine to help treat symptoms.
-Medicines can’t cure lupus, but they can help prevent organ damage or suppress the disease.
-Your health care provider will prescribe one or more medicines to help you feel better.
+Your child's healthcare provider may give you medicine to help treat symptoms.
+Medicines can’t cure lupus but they can help prevent organ damage or suppress the disease.
+Your child's healthcare provider will prescribe one or more medicines to help you feel better.
 Be sure to take them as directed.
 You may be given medicines such as:

 - Corticosteroid medicines.
-These can help people when lupus affects the kidneys, lungs, or heart, or nervous system.
+These can help people when lupus affects the kidneys, lungs, heart or nervous system.

 - Medicines that suppress the immune system.
 These can help treat severe symptoms of lupus that has attacked organs.

 - Other medicines.
 A type of medicine called a biologic may be an option.
 Clinical trials are also being done to test other medicines that may help people with lupus.